 - Skewed Priorities: When offered a chance to make $10K by "doing" Muddy's wife (or so they think), Beavis would still rather watch TV until Muddy shoots out the screen.

 - Shoot the Television: See above.

-- Shown Their Work: In 2006, Mike Judge revealed on the DVD commentary (from "The Edition That Doesn't Suck") an interesting tidbit about the opening fantasy sequence.
+- Shown Their Work: In 2006, Judge revealed on the DVD commentary (from "The Edition That Doesn't Suck") an interesting tidbit about the opening fantasy sequence.
 The sound of Giant Butt-Head reaching through a glass building and grabbing a girl was supposed to be a representation of the crooks breaking into their house in the real world, and stealing their TV, sort of how dreams can be guided by the sound effects happening around you.

 - Strange Minds Think Alike: Beavis and Butt-Head get a hold of the intercom at the Capitol Building, asking for "the woman with big boobs" so they can "score".
 Cut to the House of Representatives going "Huh-huh-huh" just like the duo.

 - Tempting Fate: An unwitting example.
-After exposition on the X-5 bio-weapon—such as its flawed casing, which could break open and release the virus if hit hard enough—Agent Fleming concludes his marching orders to his men with "Let's just pray that nothing hits that unit."
+After exposition on the X-5 bio-weapon—such as its flawed casing, which could break open and release the virus if hit hard enough—Flemming concludes his marching orders to his men with "Let's just pray that nothing hits that unit."
 Cut to a tour bus, where Butt-Head is repeatedly kicking Beavis in the seat of his pants—exactly where Dallas hid the X-5 Unit.

 - The Vamp: Dallas uses her good looks and the boys' obvious lust to smuggle her stolen bioweapon across the country.